nayakashu/coffee-shop-pos/src/client/README.md

 ## Coffee Shop POC

-This is the front-end application for a point-of-sale interface for ordering your customizes coffee and shakes from your favourite coffee shop.
+This is the front-end application for a point-of-sale interface for ordering your customised dripped coffee, lattes and smoothies from your favourite coffee shop.

 ### Run Locally